NBISweden/aMeta/README.md

 ## Quick start

+Clone the repo, create and edit the configuration files (see below) and run

+    cd aMeta
+    snakemake --snakefile workflow/Snakefile -j 100 --profile .profile --use-envmodules

 To run the worflow you will need to prepare a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, below we provide examples for both files.

 Here is an example of `samples.tsv`, this implies that the fastq-files files are located in `data` folder: